 Amitava

-In his youth, Amitava was strongly influenced by the existential philosophy of Sartre and Camus as well as the poetry of Jibananda Das and Shakti Chattopadhyay.
+In his youth, Amitava was strongly influenced by the existential philosophy of Sartre and Camus as well as the poetry of Jibanananda Das and Shakti Chattopadhyay.
 The existential dilemma of a man thrown into a world as a stranger is characteristic of his work.
 In his paintings, Amitava introduces a single figure within a dense, turgidly rendered space.

 His affiliation is primarily to expressionism, even as his art appears to spring from an enigmatic subjectivity.
 In contrast to the fine linear quality of his drawings in which figures are built up through an accumulation of staccato lines, his paintings are realised through strong paint application and an unambiguous role of colour.